Robert Carlyle: Acting style

 Known for his commitment to authenticity in roles, Carlyle has often altered his lifestyle and physical appearance to gain a better understanding of a character; much akin to method acting.
 Before playing a homeless character in Antonia Bird's Safe, for example, he went to live in the Waterloo area of London where the film was set.
 For his role as a bus driver in Ken Loach's Carla's Song, he passed the test for a PSV licence (a licence to drive a bus with passengers) in a Glasgow Leyland Atlantean bus.
 Carlyle also had dentistry as part of his preparations for reprising his role as Begbie in T2 Trainspotting, choosing to have a dental implant and an adjacent tooth that became damaged during the implant's removal, extracted.
 Writing of Carlyle's performance in The Full Monty, Andrew Johnston stated: "Carlyle was brilliant as the savage psycho Begbie in Trainspotting; here, he proves he can be almost as good when kept on a short leash.
 We don't know much about Gaz, but he's the most interesting character in the movie, largely because of Carlyle's down-to-earth warmth."

 Personal life

 Carlyle has been married to make-up artist Anastasia Shirley since 1997.
 They have three children: a daughter born in 2002, and two sons born in 2004 and 2006.
 Carlyle is a patron of 'School for Life' in Romania.
 He was appointed an OBE in 1999.
-Carlyle is lifelong supporter of Scottish football club Rangers F.C.